KamalAwasthi/kamalawasthi.github.io/_posts/2019-06-19-What-do-I-Know-About-Emotional-Intelligence-But-You Dont.md

 ---
+layout: single
+classes: wide
-title: What do I know about Emotional Intelligence but probably You Don't?
+title: "What do I know about Emotional INtelligence but you dont"
+date:  2017-07-06
+last_modified_at:  2018-09-02
 category: Life Style
-future: true
+tags:
+- guides
+- how-to
+- jekyll
+- github
 ---